Chapter 5: Getting prepared: Safety and risks

 I did not know what was available or even how to use some of the different items that were suggested.
 Thankfully, the visiting nurse or the home care worker showed me a few things.

-Various supplies may be needed to help you provide care at home.
-Discuss with your healthcare provider or home care coordinator what is provided and what you will need to purchase.
+Various supplies may be needed to help with care at home.
+Discuss with the person’s healthcare provider or home care coordinator what is provided and what will need to be purchased.
 Private healthcare insurance may cover some of these costs.

-Examples of these supplies could include soaker pads to prevent bedding changes or black towels if there is any chance of external bleeding.
+Examples of these supplies could include soaker pads to prevent bedding changes or dark towels if there is any chance of external bleeding.

 Soft fluffy towels, flannel sheets, and sheepskins placed under

 bed linens can increase the comfort of the person who is ill.

 If you need to go out and the person who is ill can safely be left alone for a period of time, consider setting up an assistive alert service for support or emergencies.
 These services usually include a device the person carries with them.
 If the person needs help, they press a button and help is called based on their pre-arranged instructions.
 This service typically has a fee.

 *If you are caregiving for someone who has ALS, please get in touch with your local ALS society.
 They may have equipment and supplies to lend or rent at little or no cost.

 Different types of equipment can help with your caregiving tasks and provide practical assistance to the person who is ill.
 Be sure to ask the person’s healthcare provider what may be helpful in the home and how to acquire or rent it.